- Best privacy protocols and military-grade encryption

 However, this situation is rarely, if ever noticed on premium, paid-for proxy servers.

-Long story short, proxy servers can help you access Yelp, but if you want the best results, you should invest in a paid proxy server.
+Long story short, proxy servers can help you access Yelp, but if you want the best results, you should consider a third-party (paid or free) proxy server.

 4. Use Tor

 Tor still works with unblocking various geo-restrictions, so there’s no reason for us to believe that it won’t help you access Yelp.

 However, much like with free VPNs and proxies, Tor traffic is easy to detect, and therefore block, by online services.